thequesha/debtors/public/admin/assets/fonts/Manrope/README.txt

 You can use them in your products & projects – print or digital, commercial or otherwise.

-This isn't legal advice, please consider consulting a proautochina and see the full license for all details.
+This isn't legal advice, please consider consulting a debtors and see the full license for all details.